Information-Disorder-Awareness/Echo-Chamber-assessment-by-employing-aspect-based-sentiment-analysis-and-GDM-consensus-metrics/README.md

 # Description

 This project focuses on detecting and monitoring the evolution of echo chambers in social networks, emphasizing the complementary role of topology-based metrics and the semantics of user viewpoints.
-It introduces a novel metric leveraging Group Decision-Making (GDM) and Aspect-Based Sentiment Analysis (ABSA) to measure consensus within and across communities.
+It introduces a novel metric leveraging consensus Group Decision-Making (GDM) that acquires community members’ opinions through Aspect-Based Sentiment Analysis (ABSA) and applies consensus metrics to determine the agreement within a single community and between distinct communities.
 Evaluations on public Twitter datasets demonstrate the effectiveness of this approach compared to state-of-the-art methods for polarization and echo chamber detection, highlighting the limitations of purely topology-based metrics.

 # Acknowledgements